Top Graduate Degrees in Business (2021)

 Master of Science in Marketing

 A master of science (MS) in marketing is a specialized degree program for those committed to marketing as a career.
 Usually lasting only a year, these are high-paced and focused programs that cover branding, consumer behavior, market research, product management, and public relations.
 Increasingly, MS in marketing programs are including data analytics as a key component of their curricula.
-Graduates of these programs go on to positions of marketing leadership positions in a wide range of industries.

-• Median annual salary: $135,900 (marketing managers)
+• Median annual salary (May 2022): $140,040 (marketing managers)

-• Projected growth: 6 percent (marketing managers)
+• Projected growth nationally (2022-2032): 7 percent (marketing managers)

 Florida International University College of Business